Book Cancer Treatment in Cuba on Your Own. No middlemen required

 How to Book Cancer Treatment in Cuba on your Own

-In 2015 Buffalo Roswell Park Cancer Institute struck a deal with the Center for Molecular Immunology in Cuba to bring into the U.S. for study two vaccines developed at the Cuban organization – CIMAVAX EGF and Racotumomab.
+In 2015 Buffalo Roswell Park Cancer Institute struck a deal with Havana Center for Molecular Immunology to bring into the U.S. for study two vaccines developed at the Cuban organization – CIMAVAX EGF and Racotumomab.

 Candace Johnson, Roswell Park's chief executive officer described CIMAvax as a vaccine with an "ingenious design" that arose out of necessity in Cuba as a result of meager research budgets.
 Roswell Park, as part of the agreement with Havana Center for Molecular Immunology, will prepare and file an investigational new drug application with the Food and Drug Administration to gain approval for testing of CIMAvax in the U.S.